ga-wdi-boston/ruby-calculator-challenge/README.md

 calculator.equals # 0
 ```

-After running `ruby bin/calc.rb`, and in your `pry` console, you should be able
+You should be able to create a new instance of your `Calculator` class and chain
-to create a new instance of your `Calculator` class and chain a calculation
+a calculator method to it to receive the correct answer by running `pry` and
-method to it to receive the correct answer.
+executing `require_relative 'lib/calc'`.

 *Be aware of whether your methods are returning Float or Fixnum results.*

 ## Requirements

 -   Create new instances of a `Calculator` class with an initialized value
--   Access calculator methods from this class within `pry` when running
+-   Access calculator methods from this class within `pry` by executing
-    `ruby bin/calc.rb`
+    `require_relative 'lib/calc'`
 -   Return `Floats` vs `Fixnums` for true values

 ## Bonus